Increase 3 times your chances of landing an offer Register ×

 Before we get to the practice games, though, there are some things you should do to maximise your chances before you play any games at all.

-An important part of this is to sit down and consider what it is BCG are looking for in a consultant and how a BCG staff member should approach the Pymetrics games.
-Ideally, you should have already considered this question in some depth when putting together your resume and cover letter.
+An important part of this is to sit down and consider what it is Bain, BCG or whichever other firm you are applying to are looking for in a consultant and how an ideal staff member should approach the Pymetrics games.
+Ideally, you should have already considered this general subject in some depth when putting together your resume and cover letter.
+If you haven't already, read through the firm website and anything else you can find about the qualities they look for in staff and the kind of approach to work they try to foster.

-Difficult doesn’t mean impossible, and just because it’s hard to put together a good simulation of the BCG Pymetrics game doesn’t mean MCC doesn’t have one for you.
+Difficult doesn’t mean impossible, and just because it’s hard to put together a good simulation of the Pymetrics games doesn’t mean MCC doesn’t have one for you.

-To offer this, we’ve mirrored BCG themselves and partnered with a specialist psychometric test provider who have been building excellent, highly accurate simulations of the Pymetics games for you to practice on before the real deal (these are the same guys who created our Bain Sova simulation).
+To offer this, we’ve mirrored the consulting firms themselves and partnered with a specialist psychometric test provider who has built excellent, highly accurate simulations of the Pymetics games for you to practice on before the real deal (these are the same guys who created our Bain Sova simulation).

 This practice version will let you build confidence and develop optimal strategies for each game in advance of the big day itself.